Murder of Sian Kingi: Investigation

 Despite the late notice, police were able to assist in having a missing person's report for Kingi inserted into the following day's newspaper.
 Police also began collecting information about people who had been in the park at the time of the disappearance.
 Police had little to go on until the discovery of Kingi's body on 3 December 1987, 15 kilometres away in a dry creek bed in the Tinbeerwah Mountain State Forest (now called Tewantin National Park).

 Attention then turned to a dusty unidentified white 1973 Holden Kingswood station wagon with interstate registration that had been seen in the general area.
 In the weeks that followed, as police gathered evidence, numerous other incidents were linked to the vehicle (although exact details of the vehicle often varied), including the suspicious behaviour of the driver and three other assault incidents.
 The owner of the vehicle, confirmed as Victorian registration LLE-429, was finally identified as Valmae Beck.
 Beck and her husband Barrie Watts, who had married a year earlier, had been living in Perth, but had moved to Victoria before renting a property in Lowood, Queensland.
 Both had extensive criminal records and were out on bail.

 When police visited the Lowood property on 11 December, evidence indicated that Watts and Beck had last been there on 4 December (when news of the discovery of the body broke).
 Cut hair and dye kits indicated that both had changed their appearance.
-An important lead to locate Watt and Beck was that the owner of the property had received a money order for rent from the couple on 10 December from The Entrance, New South Wales.
+An important lead to locate Watts and Beck was that the owner of the property had received a money order for rent from the couple on 10 December from The Entrance, New South Wales.
 Plain-clothes police were then able to locate and arrest the couple there on 12 December, and they were extradited to Queensland on 14 December.

 The couple were charged on 15 December with the abduction, rape and murder of Kingi.
 During questioning, Watts refused to speak, but Beck was more talkative.
 Between Beck's comments and secret recordings from their adjacent holding cells, investigators were able to recreate the crime.
 Beck explained how Watts, unsatisfied with her because she was ten years his senior, had fantasised about raping a young virgin.
 After a number of previous attempts on other victims in Ipswich, they noticed Kingi, and Beck stopped her on the premise that she was looking for her lost poodle.
 After Kingi dismounted to help, Watts grabbed her from behind and forced her into the back of their car, where she was bound and then driven by Beck to Tinbeerwah.
 Kingi was then raped by Watts before being stabbed, strangled and abandoned.